gmgu/study-cuda/beginner/README.md

 ## Prerequisite
 You need nvcc (nvidia cuda compiler) to compile CUDA C++ code (so install it).

 You need NVIDIA GPU.
-I am using a GTX 3060 12GB GPU
+I am using an NVIDIA Geforece RTX 3060 12GB GPU

 ## Operations
 - Vector Addition: